mconcat/ast-edit/PLAN_STAGE_1.md

 8. Emit metrics via Prometheus client (`actor_latency`, `sandbox_failures`).

 ### 6.3 Observability
-- Logs shipped to Loki/ELK stack (if available) or local JSON logs rotated daily.
-- TODO: confirm log retention policy. _Please clarify if logs must be shipped to a centralized system._
+- Logs written to structured JSON files under `logs/actors/` and `logs/sandbox/`, rotated daily via `logrotate`.
+No centralized aggregation is required, but the JSON schema mirrors what we would normally ship to Loki so future tooling can ingest it if desired.

 ## 7. Trajectory Store (Week-1 implementation)
 - Simple JSONL files under `trajectories/raw/` with schema: